 Someone with an eating problem may tirelessly go from one diet to another trying to address their eating habits on a practical level.
 Understanding the health significance of certain foods and learning to see food as “fuel” instead of “comfort” is important.
 The psychological aspects, however, are equally important when treating an emotional eating problem or eating disorder.
 If there is unprocessed trauma sitting in one’s nervous system, it is unlikely they will get the results they are looking for.

-A wholistic approach is important when treating emotional eating and eating disorders that includes a psychological treatment plan.
-EMDR goes to the root of the limiting belief and the repressed emotion that keeps the body in auto pilot.
-With EMDR, the trauma and negative belief has been processed the body no longer has a mind of its own.
-The mind body connection heals, and the emotional eater can regain control over their eating habits at a core level.
+A wholistic approach is important when treating emotional eating and eating disorders, and this includes a comprehensive psychological treatment plan.
+EMDR Intensives offer a focused way to go to the root of limiting beliefs and repressed emotions that keep the body on autopilot.
+Through EMDR, once the trauma and negative beliefs are processed, the body no longer operates with a mind of its own.
+The mind-body connection heals, allowing the emotional eater to regain control over their eating habits at a deep and lasting level.